lezuber/lezuber.github.io/content/pages/Backlinks -  Harmful or helpful.md

 ---
-title: Backlinks -  Harmful or helpful
-type:
+categories:
+tags:
 - 🌳 Evergreen
-tags:
-categories:
 date: 2022-09-26
+title: Backlinks -  Harmful or helpful
 lastMod: 2022-10-04
 ---
 Every linking between notes adds a choice to the future you of additional notes to discover when stumbling over an evergreen note.
 So, each of this choices has an **opportunity cost**, as all linked notes compete for your attention in a world of limited time.